Housefull (film series): Housefull 3 (2016 film)

 Six years ago in London, three robbers attempted to steal jewels from a building, but were stopped by the police and arrested.
 In the present, Batook Patel is a wealthy and successful businessman with three beautiful daughters: Ganga, Jamuna, and Saraswati.
-However, he does not want his daughters to get married, as he claims that all the women in his family are cursed if they get married.
+However, he does not want his daughters to marry, as he claims that all the women in his family are cursed if they marry.